stepzen-dev/stepzen-mysql/README.md

         arguments: [{ name: "id" field: "authorID"}]
   )
 }
-type BookBackend implements Book {
-            id: ID!
-            name: String!
-            originalPublishingDate: Date!
-}
 type Query {
   book(id: ID!): Book
+        @dbquery(type: "mysql", table: "books", configuration: "MySQL_config")
   books(originalPublishingDate: Date!): [Book]
-  bookFromBackend(id: ID!): BookBackend
-        @supplies(query: "book")
-        @dbquery(type: "mysql", table: "books", configuration: "MySQL_config")
-  booksFromBackend(originalPublishingDate: Date!): [BookBackend]
-        @supplies(query: "books")
         @dbquery(
             type: "mysql",
             query: "SELECT * FROM books WHERE ? >= DATE '1900-00-00'",
             configuration: "MySQL_config"
         )
 }

 ```

-The first eleven lines of code define the interface, which allows us to implement our Book type multiple times.

-Notice the `@materializer` directive.
+Notice the `@materializer` directive on the type.
 When we query `book`, we want to be able to see information on the book's `author` as well, and we're able to do this by using the materializer to query `author` and return the `name`.
 It will use the `authorID` field to find each `author`.

-Next, to connect the backend, we implement the interface as a concrete type with `type BookBackend implements Book...`.

 Lastly, we implement our query.

 ## What's in the query?

-The `@supplies` directive tells StepZen what query we're concerned with fulfilling.

 The `@dbquery` directive holds a lot here.
 It tells StepZen that we're using a database query and that we're using MySQL.